Religion in Nepal

 Pashupatinath Temple in the capital Kathmandu is a World Heritage Site.

 Religion in Nepal encompasses a wide diversity of groups and beliefs.
-Nepal is a Hindu nation and secularism in Nepal under the Interim constitution (Part 1, Article 4) is defined as "Religious and cultural freedom along with the protection of religion and culture handed down from time immemorial."
-That is, "The state government is bound for protecting and fostering Hindu religion while maintaining "Religious" and "Cultural" freedom throughout the nation as fundamental rights.
+Nepal is a Hindu-majority country and secularism in Nepal under the Interim constitution (Part 1, Article 4) is defined as "Religious and cultural freedom along with the protection of religion and culture handed down from time immemorial."
+That is, The state government is bound for protecting and fostering Hindu religion while maintaining "Religious" and "Cultural" freedom throughout the nation as fundamental rights.

 Hinduism is the majority religion in Nepal and profoundly influences its social structure and politics, while Buddhism (Tibetan Buddhism) is practiced by some ethnic groups (such as the Newar people) in forms that are strongly influenced by Hinduism.
 Kiratism is the indigenous religion of the population belonging to the Kirati ethnicity.
 Small populations, especially in eastern Nepal, adhere to Islam, Christianity, Sikhism, Jainism, Bön, and the Baháʼí Faith.

-Nepal is home to one of the largest Hindu populations in the world.
+Nepal has the second-largest Hindu population by number and largest Hindu population by percentage.
 A number of prominent Hindu pilgrimage sites are located in Nepal, such as Pashupatinath Temple, a UNESCO World Heritage Site.
 According to the Hindu epic Ramayana, the goddess Sita was born in the Mithila Kingdom of King Janaka.
 The national animal of Nepal is the cow, which is considered a sacred animal in Hinduism, and the slaughter of cows is illegal in Nepal.

 Nepal is considered the birthplace of Siddhartha Gautama (the Buddha).
-As such, Buddhism has a special place in the country and is intertwined with Hinduism in some communities.
+As such, Buddhism holds cultural importance in the country and is intertwined with Hinduism in some communities.

 The Nepali constitution guarantees freedom of religion.
 Forced conversion from Hinduism to other religions is against the law, especially when money is used as a direct or indirect incentive to convert.
 Prior to the movement for democracy in early 2006 and the sacking of King Gyanendra in 2008, the country was officially a Hindu kingdom, and the constitution still protects and fosters the Hindu religion.
 Nationalists have sometimes protested against secularism, and some wish to see Nepal become a Hindu-Democratic state.
 Senior minister Prem Ale has advocated for constitutionally declaring Nepal a Hindu state.